 The most comprehensive list of research reports, case studies and White Papers are located on the RFID Journal’s website.
-While the RFID Journal is a subscription based publication (Pathfinder members receive a 20% discount), there are some free to view case studies:
+While the RFID Journal is a subscription based publication, there are some free to view case studies:

 The NZ RFID Pathfinder Group has also undertaken ground-breaking research into the use of passive EPC UHF RFID for livestock traceability applications – read the report here.
 The objective of this research is to assess the efficacy of using EPC standards and in particular the EPCIS standard as a tool for livestock traceability from a farm in New Zealand to a retail facility based in Hamburg, Germany.
 The research undertaken by the Pathfinder Group involved the continued assessment of passive EPC UHF ear tags on livestock – in this case deer as well as an investigation and assessment of the EPCIS standard as a tool for livestock traceability.
 This research saw live deer moved from a farm in Geraldine, New Zealand through a meat processor in Rakaia, Canterbury and shipped as cartons of finished meat cuts to a retail customer in Hamburg, Germany.
 This research was partially funded by the Sustainable Farming Fund under the Ministry for Primary Industries (MPI).
 The research partners and financial contributors included DeerNZ, NAIT and FarmIQ.
 Contact Gary Hartley (Secretary) for more details.